nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

+<div style="page-break-after: always"></div>

-## 7.2 Adding a contact:
+## 7.2 Adding a person:
-1. Adding a contact with just name and email
+1. Adding a `Person` with just name and email
     1. Prerequisites: None
     2. Test case: `add n/JohnDoe e/email@example.com`<br>
-       Expected: a new contact named JohnDoe with given email is  created.
-Details of the new contact shown in the status message.
-Contact is visible in contact list.
+       Expected: a new `Person` named JohnDoe with given email is  created.
+Details of the new `Person` shown in the status message. `Person` is visible in contact list.
     3. Test case: `add n/ e/email@example.com`<br>
-       Expected: No contact is created.
+       Expected: No `Person` is created.
 Error details shown in status message.
     4. _{ more test cases …​ }_

+<div style="page-break-after: always"></div>

-## 7.3 Deleting a contact
+## 7.3 Deleting a person:

-1. Deleting a contact while all persons are being shown
+1. Deleting a `Person` while all persons are being shown

-    1. Prerequisites: List all contact using the `list` command.
-Multiple contacts in the list.
+    1. Prerequisites: List all `Persons` using the `list` command.
+Multiple `Persons` in the list.

     1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First `Person` is deleted from the list.
+Details of the deleted `Person` shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.